Future of aviation, COVID-19 and the promise of sustainability

 Out of adversity comes opportunity and the aviation industry, like many others, shows that companies that innovate, think creatively and harness technology to take on seemingly insurmountable challenges will ultimately emerge victorious.

-Indeed, the industry can accelerate its efforts to meet the zero emissions and sustainability goals by utilizing technologies and raw materials that are already available.
+Indeed, the industry can accelerate its efforts to meet the net-zero emissions and sustainability goals by utilizing technologies and raw materials that are already available.

 Innovation is always resilient